jamal-brown/gradio-bot/README.md

 Gradio Python Language Bot using AI and ElevenLabs

 ## Actions
+1. ensure that the command `pip3 install -r requirements.txt` command is executed
-1. Create `.emv` file and ensure that the following lines are added:
+2. Create `.emv` file and ensure that the following lines are added:

 ```console
 OPENAI_API_KEY=sk-<YOUR KEY HERE>